How to make a public interest disclosure

 If your disclosure is made to a person or entity that is unable to receive your disclosure, it may not attract the protection of the Act.
 It is therefore important to determine if you are making your disclosure to the correct body or person.

-Disclosures about DJPR or its staff should be made to the Protected Disclosure Coordinator:
+Disclosures about DJPR or its staff should be made to the Public Interest Disclosure (PID) Coordinator:

 Disclosures may also be made to: